By Alex Morgan 1 min read

 Introduction: The Power and Limitations of Poker Face Reading

 In the high-stakes world of poker, the ability to read your opponents’ non-verbal cues — often termed as "poker face reading" — can significantly influence your success.
 Unlike overt betting patterns, poker face reading involves interpreting subtle physical and behavioural signals that reveal an opponent's true hand strength or intentions.
-While many players focus on betting patterns and math, mastering the art of reading a player's face and body language can give you a critical advantage.
+While many players focus on betting patterns and math, Mastering reading a player's face and body language can give you a critical advantage.
 However, it is essential to recognise both the potential and the limitations of face reading to avoid over-reliance on this skill.

 Understanding the Fundamentals of Face Reading in Poker